 El Calafate - Buenos Aires.
 On day 10 we fly to the beautiful city of Buenos Aires, known as the "Paris of South America" due to its lovely green parks, plazas and wide boulevards.
 After checking into our hotel, we have the rest of the afternoon at leisure to do with as we wish.

-The following morning we explore the lanes and boulevards on a guided city tour, taking in the quirky neighbourhoods of the city, where European and Latin American influences have blended to create a city like no other.
+The following morning we explore the lanes and boulevards on a guided city tour, taking in the quirky neighborhoods of the city, where European and Latin American influences have blended to create a city like no other.
 Whether you're a culture lover, bargain hunter or night owl, Argentina's capital city has plenty to keep you entertained.
 Buenos Aires is the birthplace of tango and during our stay there will be an optional evening visit to one of the many nightly Tango shows.

 Overnight: Buenos Aires | Breakfast x 2